 These capacitors are placed between the PAVCAP and ERCAP pins and ground.
 It is important that these capacitors are low leakage multilayer ceramics with an insulation resistance greater than 100 G $\Omega$ or a time constant of 1000 sec, whichever is less.
-The capacitor tolerance may be ±30% from the calculated value to the available off-the-shelf value, including the tolerance of the capacitors.
+The capacitor tolerance can be $\pm 30\%$ from the calculated value to the available off the shelf value, including the tolerance of the capacitor.